tueimage/essential-skills/linux-essentials.md

 *If you are using Theano (with or without Lasagne), the process is slightly different.
 You can set the GPU with the THEANO_FLAGS variable instead.*

-In Keras and TensorFlow, you can select a GPU using the `CUDA_VISIBLE_DEVICES` environemnt variable.
+In Keras and TensorFlow, you can select a GPU using the `CUDA_VISIBLE_DEVICES` environment variable.
 An environment variable is a variable in Linux that is used by everything that runs in the current environment, i.e. the current Terminal window.
 You can set these at the Bash prompt, like this:

 ```bash
 $ CUDA_VISIBLE_DEVICES=1